User Stories/Features

-User stories are a medium for Product Managers to translate their product vision into actionable tasks for developers.
 A good user story must be concise and clear.
-It must also be ready for pick-up taking into account all of the following three aspects.
+It must also be ready for pick-up considering the following two aspects.

 Clear Definition of Done